 Invite Guests to Help Teach a Lesson or Unit

 During our recorder unit, I taught my fifth graders to play a simple 12-bar blues vamp.
-Then we had a guest jazz artist come in and do a classroom performance with us.
-That allowed me to play the piano and keep our group on track while he improvised over the top.
+Then we had a guest jazz artist come in and play a classroom performance with us.
+This allowed me to play the piano and keep our group on track while he improvised over the top.

 With his guidance, we opened up the tune and several students volunteered to improv as well.
 I worked hard to prepare my students for this experience ahead of time, but the lesson was MUCH more successful than I could have done on my own.